Tutorial: Engineering Design Rules#

 from routing.core.core import PipeType

-from piping_3d import piping
+import routing.core.legacy_piping as piping

 drain_pipe = PipeType(